-We are an education institution that prepares our students to make a difference.
-As a university accredited by Western Association of Schools and Colleges (WASC) and Association for Biblical Higher Education (ABHE), we fulfill our mission in the spirit of a family where we love one another and help each other to achieve God's best in our lives.
+These last several years have seen this 71 year old institution mature, deepen, relocate, and establish ourselves here in Placer County.
+We aspire to be a world class Christian liberal arts university and we are well on our way.
+We have doubled in size the last 7 years and are on track to double again during this next decade.
+We are accredited by both the Western Association of Schools and Colleges (WASC) and the Association for Biblical Higher Education (ABHE).
+We fulfill our mission in the spirit of a family where we love one another and help each other to achieve God's best in our lives.
 Our University is small enough to care about every individual but large enough to provide quality Christian higher education.